ActuatorDigital/Fluxity/README.md

 Any additional Flux content can be added simply after this:

 1. Create state
-2. Register state with the Flume service installer
+2. Register state during RegisterFluxity in service installer
 3. Create commands, effects, reducers
 4. Create bindings for reducers/effects in the Initializer